Michael Shermer: Media appearances and lectures

-Allegations of sexual harassment
+Allegations of sexual assault and harassment

-In 2018, Kimberly Winston reported in The Washington Post that Shermer had "denied allegations of sexual harassment and assault from several women."
-In 2019 NPR reported that although he was not charged for any wrongdoing, Illinois Wesleyan University had canceled author Shermer’s visit for the President’s Convocation at that institution after it discovered that sexual assault allegations had been made against Shermer.
-Writing for The Guardian in 2020, Fara Dabhoiwala stated that several of Shermer's public speaking engagements had been canceled as a result of the allegations of sexual harassment and assault from women, allegations that Shermer has denied.
-Undark Magazine reported that the allegations against Shermer began to emerge in 2013 and 2014.
-The magazine also reported that Shermer had sent cease and desist letters to the student-run newspaper of Santa Barbara City College and accused the editor of defamation in an email to the college.
+Shermer was accused of sexual harassment by two women.
+Shermer has denied these allegations.
+In 2019, Illinois Wesleyan University canceled Shermer's visit for the President's Convocation at that institution after it learned of the sexual assault allegations.

 Personal life

 Shermer married Kim Ziel.
 They had one daughter together and later divorced.
-On June 25, 2014 he married Jennifer Graf, a native of Cologne, Germany.
-The ceremony was performed by Shermer's sister, Tina, who was ordained online for the occasion.
+On June 25, 2014, he married Jennifer Graf, a native of Cologne, Germany.

-As of 2007, Shermer lived in Altadena, California, but no longer resided there by 2021.
-He has advocated for a reducetarian diet.

 Political positions

 Shermer is a self-described libertarian.
 In a 2015 interview, Shermer stated that he preferred to talk about individual issues after previous experience with people refusing to listen to him after learning he held libertarian views.

 In 2000, Shermer voted for libertarian Harry Browne, on the assumption that the winner of the Al Gore – George W. Bush contest would be irrelevant.
 He later regretted this decision, believing that Bush's foreign policy made the world more dangerous.
 He voted for John Kerry in 2004.
 Shermer named Thomas Jefferson as his favorite president, for his championing of liberty and his application of scientific thinking to the political, economic, and social spheres.

 In June 2006, Shermer, who formerly expressed skepticism regarding the mainstream scientific views on global warming, wrote in Scientific American magazine that, in the light of the accumulation of evidence, the position of denying global warming is no longer tenable.